BasicPrimitives/javascript/apireference/algorithms.md

  `isEmpty()`

-Chckes if structure has elements.
+Checks if structure has elements.

  Returns: `boolean` - returns true if structure has elements.